sctongye/Customizable-Django-Pagination/README.md

 - Bootstrap based, but you can also add your own style;
 - Simply assign the number of shown pagination item by giving a number in setting;
 - One shortcut on template, safe marked,, no more line of code.
-- 10 Items per page, five shown paging items by default.
+- Ten Items per page, five shown paging items by default.

 ## Intruction